 The school reserves the right to fixed term exclude any pupil without using the above consequence process.
-This will be a matter of judgment for the Head Teacher in accordance with the DFE Exclusions from Maintained Schools guidance document 2017.
+This will be a matter of judgment for the Head Teacher (or in his absence the Deputy Head Teacher) in accordance with the DfE Exclusions from Maintained Schools guidance document 2017.
 Initially, exclusions will be for a fixed period (a period of up to 5 days) and if necessary permanent exclusion will be considered (in consultation with the school's Governing Body).

-Exclusion for serious incidents outside of school-The behaviour of pupils outside school can be considered grounds for exclusion.
-This will be a matter of judgment for the Head Teacher in accordance with the DFE Exclusions from Maintained Schools guidance document 2017.
+Exclusion for serious incidents outside of school

+The behaviour of pupils outside school can be considered grounds for exclusion.
+This will be a matter of judgment for the Head Teacher in accordance with the DFE Exclusions from Maintained Schools guidance document (September 2017).